 What are you doing with an old toilet that wastes water and money anyway?
 When the Sutherland Plumbing technician arrives, remember to tell him that you need an upgrade!

-We carry as regular stock premium, high-efficiency 1.28 gallons per flush toilets on our trucks.
+We carry as regular stock: premium, high-efficiency 1.28 gallons per flush toilets on our trucks.
 Call Sutherland Plumbing today!

-Q: I’ve recently read some articles which say that utility companies, municipal water companies and the treatment plants etc., are “freakin’-out” because folks have started to flush all kinds of pre-moistened towelettes down the toilet.
+Question: “I’ve recently read some articles which say that utility companies, municipal water companies and the treatment plants are “freakin’-out” because folks have started to flush all kinds of pre-moistened towelettes down the toilet.
 This wasn’t so much of a problem in the past.
 Apparently these can cause havoc all the way down the plumbing system at the treatment plants.
 What’s the deal with this?
 Is it really that bad?
 Can it affect my plumbing lines or only the municipal systems?
-Is toilet paper the only thing I should ever flush down the toilet?
+Is toilet paper the only thing I should ever flush down the toilet?”

-A: The short answer is YES the treatment plants are “freaking out!”
-Unfortunately, this translates into higher rates for everyone because they have to structure & modify their equipment to deal with all of these so-called “flushable” over-the-counter products like wipes, cat litter, female sanitary products etc.
+Answer: The short answer is YES the treatment plants are “freaking out!”
+Unfortunately, this translates into higher rates for everyone because they have to structure & modify their equipment to deal with all of these so-called “flushable” over-the-counter products like wipes, cat litter, sanitary products etc.

 “Flushable” in that it will flush and go down but it’s no good for any part of the system down the line.
 Plumbers joke around the water cooler about how great these products are for keeping us very busy!

-The flushable cat litter is just as bad or worse because it absorbs a ton of water & swells up.
+The flushable cat litter is just as bad or worse because it absorbs a ton of water & swells-up.
 This can cause havoc in the plumbing system!